 However, I have always been fascinated by the perseverance of physics outsiders who pursue research disconnected from academia – since the very first time I had seen a hand-written manuscript – a refutation of Einstein’s theories, sent to my boss at the university.
 I have tried to criticize theories only, but not their creators – whose scientific curiosity and creativity I actually do recognize.
 Nevertheless, I fully agree with the analysis by Pascal Boyer on this and I second Sean Carroll’s arguments on what to be demanded from self-proclaimed independent scientists.

-My deepest respect still goes to outsiders who have learned to speak the mathematical language of advanced physics and are on par with their professional counterparts – such as Garrett Lisi.
+My deepest respect still goes to outsiders who speak the mathematical language of advanced physics and are on par with their academic counterparts – such as Garrett Lisi.

 So I am asking: Have the boundaries between orthodox science and outsider theories been blurred recently?
 Is it easier today to do serious research independently?
 Or has it been that way all the times since Thales et al. had started science in ancient Greece?